appwrite/appwrite/app/sdks/php/docs/account.md

 POST https://appwrite.io/v1/account/verification
 ```

 ** Use this endpoint to send a verification message to your user email address to confirm they are the valid owners of that address.
-Both the **userId** and **token** arguments will be passed as query parameters to the URL you have provider to be attached to the verification email.
-The provided URL should redirect the user back for your app and allow you to complete the verification process by verifying both the **userId** and **token** parameters.
+Both the **userId** and **secret** arguments will be passed as query parameters to the URL you have provider to be attached to the verification email.
+The provided URL should redirect the user back for your app and allow you to complete the verification process by verifying both the **userId** and **secret** parameters.
 Learn more about how to [complete the verification process](/docs/account#updateAccountVerification).

 Please note that in order to avoid a [Redirect Attack](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.md) the only valid redirect URLs are the ones from domains you have set when adding your platforms in the console interface. **